-At home, steaming and stir-frying are the two primary Cantonese cooking techniques.
-Given the emphasis on freshness in Cantonese cuisine, its not surprising that steaming is popular, as this is the least intrusive cooking technique, and the healthiest.
+At home, steaming and stir-frying are two important Cantonese cooking techniques.
+Given the emphasis on freshness in Cantonese cuisine, it's not surprising that steaming is popular, as this is the least intrusive cooking technique, and the healthiest.
 As for stir-frying, the Cantonese are the acknowledged experts.
-Cantonese cooks believe every stir-fry must exude a taste and aroma that comes from having wok hay or wok breath.
+Cantonese cooks believe every stir-fry must exude a taste and aroma that comes from having wok hay or "wok breath".

 Besides stir-frying and steaming, Cantonese cuisine is also famous for its roast meats such as pork and duck.
 Char siu bao, or steamed buns filled with roast pork, is a popular Cantonese dim sum treat.

 Beef with Oyster Sauce is a typical Cantonese dish, as is Steamed Chicken with Ginger Scallion Sauce.
 Steamed sea bass, stir-fried garoupa, and Lobster Cantonese are all well-known Cantonese dishes.
 Shark's fin soup is a local delicacy.
 Curry chicken, made by simmering chicken, curry powder and vegetables in coconut milk, shows the influence of Southeast Asian cuisine on Chinese cooking.
 Vegetable dishes reflect the wide variety and seasonality of what is available.